Fair Trade Certification for Farms, Fisheries, and Factories

-Carefully review our standards to understand our certification scope and compliance criteria.
+Carefully review the fair trade standards to understand our certification scope and compliance criteria.

 Fill out an application

-Complete and return an application to your Fair Trade contact to begin the audit process.
+Complete and return an application to your contact at Fair Trade USA to begin the audit process.

 The principles that guide our mission

 Earnings should fulfill basic household needs, regardless of volatile market prices.
-Our standards ensure producers, workers, farmers, and fishermen have the money needed to invest in their lives and their work.
+Fair trade standards ensure producers, workers, farmers, and fishermen have the money needed to invest in their lives and their work.